hyltonsocher/learning-repo/readme.md

 ### Geography

-I live in New York City and Westport, Connecicut
+I live in New York City and Westport, Connecticut

 ### Reading